aolney/metadata-html-extension/README.md

 A [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) extension with [Fable](https://fable.io/) tooling that uses cell metadata to define html that should be injected into markdown cells.

+This approach overcomes the limitations of JupyterLab markdown cells for certain types of html, such as iframes, that appear to be stripped/sanitized based on the JupyterLab security model.

+Using this extension therefore increases the likelihood that an attacker may use a notebook to execute arbitrary code on your computer.

+This extension is meant for research purposes only and is not meant for general usage.

+Obviously, notebooks with html in the metadata will not render properly without this extension.

 Example metadata:

 ```javascript